 I am good, repeat after me, I am good.
 I am worthy, I am enough and I believe therefore I AM.
 How hard it is for all of us to soothe ourselves with such simple words of positivity?

-No, praising self is not being selfish, it is recognizing your self-worth, there is a thin line between being snobbishly selfish and being too harsh on self.
-When we are being harsh on ourselves for not able to do the right things, we must also praise ourselves for doing things that worked well.
+No, praising self is not being selfish, it is recognizing your self-worth, there is a thin line between being snobbishly selfish and being too harsh on yourself.
+When we are being harsh on ourselves for not being able to do the right things, we must also praise ourselves for doing things that worked well.

 I am good, a short movie review

-I am good, a short movie about a girl suffering from bipolar disorder directed by Raja Ram Mukerji has won several awards at international film festivals across the globe.
+I am Good, a short movie about a girl suffering from bipolar disorder directed by Raja Ram Mukerji has won several awards at international film festivals across the globe.
 To bring about a positive change in our society we need more and more films like this.
-I am good is a 30-minute movie that covers almost all the aspects of a critical mental disorder like bipolar.
+I am Good is a 30-minute movie that covers almost all the aspects of a critical mental disorder like bipolar.

 The movie successfully tries to share the symptoms, possible causes, and treatment options for the disorder.
 Mental Health Awareness is the need of the hour, rather we are too late to talk about it because no one wants to talk about it.
 Bipolar disorder is a very unfortunate state of mind people get stuck in and this movie not only talks about bipolar but also tries to plant a seed of hope in the minds of the viewers that there is a road towards the end of the tunnel that would take you to your desired destination, all you need to do is co-operate and work together with your therapist when you need clinical help.